snapauthapp/sdk-typescript/README.md

 > The response includes a `expiresAt` field indicating when this needs to be done.

 The `name` value is used completely locally, and _is not sent to SnapAuth's servers_.
-This is commonly something like a human name, email address, or login handle.
-This will be visible to the user when they sign in.
+This is should be a login handle such as a username or email address.

 > [!WARNING]
 > The `name` field cannot be changed at this time - it's not supported by browsers.
 > Once browser APIs exist to modify it, we will add support to the SDK.
+> See #40.

 You may also set `displayName`, though browsers typically (counter-intuitively) ignore `displayName` in favor of `name`.